fractalic-ai/LLexeM/README.md

 # fractalic updating in progress
 Hello, repo updating is in progress.
 Please wait for a while.

+# Requirments
+Important: please ensure you have Git installed on your system.
+Git dependecy would be removed in future releases.
+Sessions would be stored on .zip or .tar.gz files.

 # Installation
 ```bash
 git clone https://github.com/fractalic-ai/fractalic.git && \